 - Get an official job offer letter, printed on letterhead.
 Remember, international students can only work on campus unless they have been authorized for CPT or OPT.

 - The letter typically comes from the Student Employment Office.
-A representative from Student Employment will sign the letter, then will send it to WORLD for signature.
-Once the letter has been signed by WORLD, you can pick it up and start gathering the required materials to apply for your SSN.
+They will inform you when the letter is ready to be picked up.
+Please bring the letter to WORLD for a DSO (F-1 students) or RO (J-1 students) signature.
+Once WORLD has signed the letter, you can start gathering the required materials to apply for your SSN.

 - The required documents include the following (we recommend calling the Social Security Office at (800) 772-1213 to confirm that you have all the required documents before going to their office):